 How Millers Mutual Can Help

 Risk is everywhere, and if your property insurance is based on a building valuation that was done before inflation began its dramatic rise, you face the additional risk of not having enough coverage.
-To mitigate the additional risk you face at this time of high inflation, Millers Mutual is increasing building valuations for our customers by 6.5% on August 1, 2022.
+To mitigate the additional risk you face at this time of high inflation, Millers Mutual is increasing building valuations for our customers.
 The valuation increase will affect premiums, but it will also ensure your coverage more closely matches the costs you could face if you need to repair or rebuild your property.

 It is everyone’s hope that record high inflation and building material shortages are a temporary condition that will be resolved in time.
 We will watch the market and plan to remove the added increase to building values when we experience deflation.
 In the meantime, Millers Mutual remains committed to bringing stability to rental property owners, especially in the face of unprecedented economic conditions that could adversely affect your business.